jacoborous/nytimes-web2pdf/https/www.nytimes.com/2020/08/01/us/politics/trump-books.html.html.md

 leave until the stress of the encounter triggered an asthma attack and she went home.

-**Mr. Sims:** Was fired by Mr. Kelly, who said: “In the past 40 years, I don’t think I’ve ever had a subordinate whose reputation is worse than yours.”
+**Mr. Sims:** Submitted his resignation after being told by Mr. Kelly:
+“In the past 40 years, I don’t think I’ve ever had a subordinate whose reputation is worse than yours.”

 **Mr. Priebus:** Idling in the presidential motorcade after a trip to New York on the day after he had submitted his resignation, learned that